keithalewis/lac/README.md

 `uint32_t`, `int32_t`, `uint64_t`, `int64_t`, and `void*`.

 `lac` is line oriented.
 Use backslash ('\\') at the end of a line to continue parsing to the next line.
 Tokens are separated by whitespace using `isspace` from `<ctypes.h>`.
-If a string contains whitespace enclose it with double quotes.
+A string containing whitespace can be enclosed with double quotes.
 The token `"Hello World!"` will result in a `void*` pointer to the null terminated characters `Hello World!\0` on the stack.
 To include a `"` character in a string escape it with a backslash `"like \"this\""` to get the string `like "this"`.